Arnesfield/argstree/README.md

 ### Suboptions and Subcommands

-Matching a suboption or a subcommand means that its parent option or command will stop receiving arguments.
+Matching a suboption or subcommand means that its parent option or command will stop receiving arguments.

 ```javascript
 const node = argstree(['--foo', 'bar', '--foo', 'baz'], {